Writing ideas for the unstructured homeschool

-WHENEVER I talk to parents who homeschool, I’m surprised at how many still treat the experience as if their children were in a traditional, structured classroom.
+Whenever I talk to parents who homeschool, I’m surprised how many still treat it like a traditional, structured classroom.

-As a homeschooled child myself, I remember my folks being pretty adamant about making the process one of fairly unstructured personal and academic discovery.
-In terms of writing, my mother took full advantage of the fact that we didn’t have to be glued to our desks while attending class!
+As a homeschooled child myself, I remember my folks purposefully making our education a time of unstructured personal and academic discovery.
+In terms of writing, my mother took full advantage of the fact that “doing school” didn’t mean sitting at desks all day!

-No matter your homeschool style, try these four dynamic writing prompts to inspire your kids as they learn the basics of writing and expressing themselves in a perhaps less-than-traditional way:
+No matter your homeschool style, try these four dynamic writing activities to inspire your kids.
+They’ll work on writing basics while learning to express themselves in fresh ways.

-It’s important for children to learn early on that the process of writing is deeply connected not just with their own thoughts, but with the opinions of other people.
+Teach children early on that the process of writing is deeply connected not just with their own thoughts, but with others’ opinions.
 The best way to learn this is by talking to others about a specific topic or issue.

-For example, ask your students to interview older neighbors about what life was like when they were children, or talk with a community worker about his or her job, and them compile these interviews into an article, story, or essay.
+For example, ask them to interview older family members or neighbors about what life was like when they were children.
+Or, talk with a community worker about his or her job.
+When they’ve conducted several interviews, have them compile them into a story or article.

-Go on an outdoor adventure, and then have children write a descriptive essay about what they saw and felt.
+Go on an outdoor adventure and write a descriptive essay.

-Inexperienced writers can forget to include descriptions of scene and setting in their work, often because they’re stuck indoors where they must rely on their own imagination.
+Inexperienced writers can forget to include descriptions of scene and setting.
+Often, it’s because they’re stuck indoors where they must turn to their own imagination.

-To ameliorate this problem, consider taking them to a local park, zoo, or wildlife sanctuary.
-Have them take notes about their surroundings, and then later write a short essay or story containing details about what they saw, smell, heard, and felt.
+To solve this problem, take them to a local park, zoo, or wildlife sanctuary.
+First, have them take notes about their surroundings.
+Later, invite them to write a short report or story containing details about what they saw, smell, heard, and felt.

-Whether they’re young or old, it can be very difficult for writers to master an ear for spoken language.
-To improve this specific skill in a fun way, have your kids write and act out a short, five- or ten-minute play.
+Whether they’re young or old, it can be hard for writers to master an ear for spoken language.
+To improve this skill in a fun way, have your kids write and act out a short play.

 When they can hear out loud what they’ve written on paper, they start to understand how to make their writing sound more natural and conversational.
-It’s a great way to improve your students’ speaking abilities as well.
+It’s a great way to improve speaking abilities, too.

-When you aren’t stuck in a traditional classroom, the sky is the limit as far as learning goes.
-Take advantage of the opportunities afforded by homeschooling, and think of as many different, off-the-beaten-path learning methods as you can!
+Removing yourself from traditional-classroom mode means the sky’s the limit as far as learning goes.
+Take advantage of the opportunities homeschooling offers, and think of as many off-the-beaten-path ways to write as you can!

-This guest post is contributed by Barbara Jolie, who enjoys writing about trends in the academic world.
+Thanks to Barbara Jolie for this guest post!
+Barbara enjoys writing about trends in the academic world.
 Even when she’s not blogging, Barbara is always contemplating and considering issues concerning education and modern society.
 You can reach her at email@example.com.